Exaphis/collab-whiteboard/README.md

     * Client sends `save-drawing` message with canvas data blob
     * Server sends `add-saved-drawing` message with canvas data blob to all clients

-### Synced button
+### Button
-Button will not press if socket is not connected.
+Button will not function if socket is not connected.
 * Button click
     * Upon button click, client sends `btn-click` message to server
     * When server receives button click, it sends `btn-click` message to all clients